bskaggs/zotero-docker/README.md

 `docker run -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /full/path/to/your/zotero/data:/home/zotero/.zotero bskaggs/zotero`

 This image currently assume that your user and group id are 1000.
-If this isn't the case, you need rebuild the docker image yourself to change them.
+If this isn't the case, you need to rebuild the docker image yourself to change them.